deepa-sj/TravelPlanner/readme.md

-Sure!
-Below is a more detailed version of your `README.md` file.
-It includes step-by-step instructions on how to run the code, install dependencies, and use the OpenAI API key.

----

 # AI Travel Planner

 This is an interactive travel itinerary generator built using OpenAI and Streamlit.
 The application allows users to input their travel preferences and generates a personalized itinerary, including activities, accommodations, and dining suggestions.
 The app takes into account factors such as budget, dietary preferences, mobility concerns, and accommodation types.